rudenoise/rudenoiseSite/md/ocaml-diary-01.md

 It's seen as esoteric and difficult without the obviousness of Haskell.
 It's used on the fringes.
 The barrier to entry is reassuringly high.
 Advocates talk about its speed and ability to encapsulate certain problem sets more succinctly.
-This is all reassuring but not the source of its appeal to me.
-It feels good to be on the fringes of the computing industry without any real risk.

 I'm here because of an aesthetic choice.
-Despite all the scientific allusion of the computing industry, and the use of the words computer science, I don't think much about the comparisons and discussions on relative merits (despite reading them).
+Despite all the scientific allusion of the computing industry, and the use of the words _computer science_, I don't think much about the comparisons and discussions on relative merits (despite reading them).
 It comes down to gut feel and intuition.

 That isn't to say that I see programming as an art or means of finding creative truth.
 For me, it's a process of pleasing shallow clarity.
 What you get is what you type, if it works it works and I get to play the role of a programmer.
-It's an escape from the deep problems into the ones that can actually be solved.
+It's an escape from human problems into the finite world of machines.
 I want to make things that give the impression of progression and make me feel clever (because the problems are hard but not too hard).